samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 true
 ```

 What would happen if we change the name of `z` to `w`?
-Will TypeScript be upset that `z` is not found as a property of `coordinates` and crash the compilation?
+Will TypeScript be upset that `w` is not found as a property of `coordinates` and crash the compilation?
 Let's find out:

 ```typescript
 let itemLocation: unknown = {